-In the assessment of option 1, we explained that geographically disaggregating the cost base, allocating avoidable costs and improving the allocation of variable and third party income, would provide Network Rail with more detailed and accurate information on the costs and revenues of adding new traffic to the network.
-Option 2 would also make these refinements to the current FTAC methodology, therefore this option would also provide Network Rail with more accurate incentives to add traffic to the network.
+In the assessment of option 1, we explained that geographically disaggregating the cost base, allocating avoidable costs and improving the allocation of variable and third party income would provide Network Rail with more detailed and accurate information on the costs and revenues of adding new traffic to the network.
+Option 2 would also make these refinements to the current FTAC methodology, thus also providing Network Rail with more accurate incentives to add traffic to the network.